teretzdev/meetme-discord-11/README.md

 ```

 This command will execute the `fetchMessages.js` file, which fetches messages from a specified source and sends them to a message queue.

-## OAuth Credentials and API Keys
-Ensure you have the necessary OAuth credentials and API keys set up.
-For Google Sheets API, download your credentials JSON file and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to its path.

-## RabbitMQ Setup
-Ensure RabbitMQ is installed and running.
-Set the `AMQP_URL` environment variable to your RabbitMQ server URL.

 ## Data Fetching Functionality
 The application includes a data fetching module located in `fetch/dataFetcher.js`.
 This module provides a `fetchData` function that can be used to perform HTTP GET requests to fetch data from an API.